BigPolarBear1/factorization_v3/README.md

  I know I can get rid of that entire i-value problem by working with polynomial rings and all that complicated stuff number field sieve does.. but I really want to avoid it because having this i-value is more natural, other wise everything gets shifted and complicated.
 But I really need to overcome this issue of finding the i-value.

  I'll get some sleep.

+ps: I'll have to refactor that last chapter in the paper again once this is done.
+It's closer now.... really getting to the root of the problem.
+Definitely closer then were I was a month ago.
+I've gained a much better understanding... it's just this last issue.
+It's very annoying.
+I do think I really need to work with derivatives going forward... none of that bullshit with squares, just linear congruences.